CodeYourFuture/eslint-config-standard/README.md

   - `lint`: uses the version of ESLint installed as a dev dependency to lint `index.js` against its own rules.

+  - `test:examples`: runs `bin/examples.sh` to test the configuration against the `pass.js` and `fail.js` examples
+    in `examples/`. `pass.js` contains code that should pass linting according to the configuration, `fail.js` contains code that should fail linting.

-  - `test`: runs `test.sh` to create a package, installs ESLint (version defined by the required environment variable `ESLINT_VERSION`) and the current version of this configuration, then checks that there are no version conflicts and lints `index.js`.
+  - `test:install`: runs `bin/test.sh` to create a package, installs ESLint (version defined by the required environment variable `ESLINT_VERSION`) and the current version of this configuration, then checks that there are no version conflicts and lints `index.js`.
 E.g. `ESLINT_VERSION=6 npm run test` will test that this configuration works with the latest version of ESLint 6.

   [1]: https://eslint.org/docs/user-guide/configuring#using-eslintrecommended
   [2]: https://www.reddit.com/r/javascript/comments/c8drjo/nobody_talks_about_the_real_reason_to_use_tabs/